mkchoi212/LBAC-Swift/README.md

 </p>
 <br>

-This repo is an attempt to learn how compilers work by rewriting Jack W. Crenshaw's [Let's Build a Compiler](http://www.compilers.iecc.com/crenshaw/) book into Swift playgrounds.
+This repo is an attempt to learn how compilers work by translating Jack W. Crenshaw's [Let's Build a Compiler](http://www.compilers.iecc.com/crenshaw/) book into Swift Playgrounds.

-## Repo Structure
+## 🗺️ How to Navigate
-The original book is divided into 16 chapters and if you haven't noticed already, there are also 16 directories in this repo.
-Each repo contains the original text (`.txt`) along with a Playground file with the Swift implementation of the code in the corresponding chapter.
+The original book is divided into 16 chapters and if you haven't noticed already, there are also 16 Playground files in this repo.

-- 01
-- 02
-- 03
-  - `tutor3.txt`
-  - `03-1.playground`
-  - `03-2.playground`
-  - ...

-Notice that each chapter has multiple playground files, labeled with as `[CHAPTER]-[SECTION].playground`.
-This is because each chapter has been broken down into mini-chapters.
-This makes it easier for you to follow along with the book and understand the material by dividing the building process into to small chunks.
+**Each Playground file represents a chapter in the book**.
+However, because fitting an entire chapter into a single Playground file would be impractical, each chapter has been divided into several "Pages".

+### .playground Structure

+A `.playground` file is actually composed of *three* directories.

+1. `Pages`  - this is where all the individual pages of a book resides in
+2. `Sources` - `Cradle.swift`, which contains all the boilerplate code used throughout the book is contained here
+3. `Resource` - the original LBAC text file `tutor(n).txt` , is contained here

+> If you can't seem to find these directories after opening your `.playground` file, press `⌘ + 0` to show the Navigator (left panel).

 ## ☠️☠️☠️
-1. The original Let's Build a Compiler (LBaC) was written in Turbo Pascal, a very popular language at the time.
-Pascal is very different from Swift and because of this, "literally" converting Pascal code into Swift won't be "Swifty".
+- The original Let's Build a Compiler (LBaC) was written in Turbo Pascal, a very popular language at the time.
+Pascal is very different from Swift and because of this, "literally" converting Pascal code into Swift is quite unnatural.
-2. To make the code as "Swifty" as possible, I have taken the liberty to make some changes in the code.
+- To make the code as "Swifty" as possible, I have taken the liberty to make some changes in the code.
+Please feel free to offer suggestions on making the code even "Swifty-er"
-3. This has turned out to be more time consuming than I have imagined in the beginning.
+- This has turned out to be more time consuming than I have imagined in the beginning.
 Therefore, **out of the 16 chapters, 10 have been completed so far**; feel free to continue on from where I have left off 🏃‍♂️

 ## ✋ Contributing